Building Strong Communities

 Building Strong Communities is a 12-week, multi-trade apprenticeship preparation program designed to prepare individuals for a career in the construction industry.
 This program offers training endorsed by building trades unions to exposure participants to a career in the building and construction trades.

-Area of Minnesota this program serves: statewide
+Area of Minnesota this program serves: Statewide

 Program requirements and services